stelzinga/MF/Management_Framework-Appendix.md

 The occurrence of a Scenario is called a *Disaster*.
 The following are essential Scenarios (in brackets the Scenario Probability):
 - Business As Usual a.k.a. *BAU* (n/a): the baseline against which all other scenarios are  measured.
 As this is the default, there is no Scenario Probability attached to it.
 - Server Apps failure (High): probably the simplest Scenario, but statistically also the most frequently occurring.
-This type of unavailability can lead to full failure of the Activities, so it is not one to discard!
+This type of Unavailability can lead to full failure of the Activities, so it is not one to discard!
 - Climate events e.g., cyclone, typhoon, earthquake, tsunami, flooding (Medium).
 This can affect Public Infra, Office, Supplier, Server Apps (specifically the building from which the Server Apps operate) as well as Networks.
 - Strikes (Medium).
 These can affect Office access, Supplier services and potentially lack of Staff (if the Strike is performed or contributed to by Staff)
 - Pandemics like the 2019 Covid pandemic (Low).
-This can affect Staff directly (they get sick) or indirectly (the Staff does not want to take the risk to go to work).
+This can affect Staff directly (they get sick) or indirectly (Staff does not want to take the risk to go to work).
 It also will affect in the same manner the services offered by Suppliers and Public Infra.
-- Physical large scale threats like wars, terrorist attacks, risk of explosions like gas leak, or bombs from past wars (Low).
+- Physical large-scale threats like wars, terrorist attacks, risk of explosions like gas leak, or bombs from past wars (Low).
 These may impact all aspects of the Conceptual Framework.
 - Cyber Attack (Medium): various forms of cyber attack (ransomware, data theft, ...) which can affect any of User Apps and Server Apps, Suppliers, Public Infra.

 As will become clear from above, the Scenario Probabilities can be country specific e.g., certain countries have no occurrence or extremely low probability of severe weather whereas certain countries it deemed BAU unless it is an exceptionally intense form etc.